So, ok folks, if there’s one thing Jenny knows a thing or two about, it’s horror. I’ve been into flipping weird stuff since I was about 10 years old.

 9. The Living Dead at the Manchester Morgue (1974)

-A homage to my hometown, fellow Manchester residents can see scenes of the city from around 00:02:30 in the above video.
+An homage to my hometown, fellow Manchester residents can see scenes of the city during the first few minutes.
 Aside from that, I guess it’s just another 70s horror flick set in the Peak District!

 10. Santa Sangre (1989)